Funding for 3- and 4-year-olds

 Funding is paid directly to the childcare provider.
 You will be asked by the provider to complete a declaration form.
 If you need to pay fees for the additional services provided (for example, if a nursery is looking after your child for more than the funded 15 or 30 hours in a week), the funding will be passed to you as a saving on your fees.

-The 30 hours free childcare offer is not intended to cover the costs of meals, other consumables (such as nappies or sun cream), additional hours or additional activities (such as trips).
+The 15 hours free childcare/early education offer is not intended to cover the costs of meals, other consumables (such as nappies or sun cream), additional hours or additional activities (such as trips).
 Providers may charge a fee for these additions.
 If you choose to pay for these it is an arrangement between you and the childcare provider.
-However, you must not be required to pay any fee as a condition of taking up a 30 hours place, and must be offered alternative options.
+However, you must not be required to pay any fee as a condition of taking up a 15 hour place and must be offered alternative options.

 Your childcare provider or the Family Information Service can give you more information about any additional fees and charges which may be payable.